mik-jozef/chalk/spec.md

 [[Derived types]] are [[instance]]s of [[the type `type`]].

-> TODO Should the notion of a type constructor be scrapped in favor of just talking
-> about types themselves, not their constructors?

-> TODO What about first class fields?
+> TODO What about first class member variables?
 >
 > ```
 > class C { Int a, b }